sameerjain01/AWSCA002Notes/README.md

   - All outbound traffic is allowed by default i.e., there ia an existing rule in SG Outbound tab which says all traffic (protocols) from all ports is allowed to hit 0.0.0.0/0
   - have no inbound rules - All inbound traffic is denied by default
   - User can delete this SG once all dependencies are removed and this is not marked as default

+  example
+  Let say we have two EC2 instances in two different subnets tied with two different security group
+  - Instance A EC2 can send message to B successfully
+  - However when Instance B send message they are never received on A The problem is never on outgoing side (i.e., there is likely NOT an issue with instance A) but there may be blocks within SG of A which may be preventing this communication or the NACL since they are on different Subnets